Fred "Sonic" Smith

-Frederick Dewey Smith (September 14, 1948 – November 4, 1994), known professionally as Fred "Sonic" Smith, was an American guitarist, best known as a member of the influential and political Detroit rock band MC5.
-At age 31, he married and raised a family with poet and fellow rock musician Patti Smith.
-The couple collaborated musically, and raised two children together.
+Frederick Dewey Smith (September 14, 1948 – November 4, 1994), known professionally as Fred "Sonic" Smith, was an American guitarist and member of the rock band MC5.
+He married and raised two children with poet and fellow rock musician Patti Smith.
+The couple also collaborated musically.

+Early life

+Frederick Dewey Smith was born on September 14, 1948 at his family's residence on Broad Branch in the Big Harts Creek area of Lincoln County, West Virginia.
+His mother gave birth to him in the home's kitchen during an electrical storm.